I have spent a lot of time thinking about cars, dreaming about cars and, in fact, working on cars. My hands and pockets bear the scars.

 My next venture into car purchase was brought about through a friend, Jolyon Wilson, whom we were visiting in White River.
 In the heady days of the 1970’s youth counter-revolution and search for alternative lifestyles there was an incredible nexus of elevated living around White River in Eastern Transvaal, now Mpumulanga.
 There was a flourishing colony of artists and craftsmen.
 Jolyon found me a VW Kombi 1600 for the sum of R600.
 He and some friends painted it yellow and it became a faithful and iconic symbol in our lives.

-I used the bed-board and a double bed mattrass which fitted across the benches in the back and ‘hey presto’ a playground for the kids and a place to sleep.
+I used the bed-board and a double bed mattrass which fitted across the facing benches in the back and ‘hey presto’ a playground for the kids and a place to sleep.
 By today’s standards appallingly unsafe but one should also consider my Bread Bin travelled at an average 60 km/h on long trips and dropped down to 40 uphill.
 It was not a ball of fire.
+It was also a 6 volt system so the ignition switch was too far away from the back to carry the current.
+I found it much better to put the switch in the rear engine compartment!

 I became well acquainted with the VW 1600 motor which could be removed with 4 nuts.
 I would balance the engine on a single jack under the sump and push the body forward.
 With a bit of luck but usually with some muscle grunt the drive shaft would slide out and the engine was out.
 It was customary to have the sub-assembly refurbished, there were firms that specialised in doing just that, and you could reassemble the whole thing in one weekend.
 I did that twice with the Kombi and with other Beetles in subsequent years.